 While we’ve primarily been discussing clinical alerting for patient monitoring devices and nurse call systems in this post, clinical alerting can include many other types of systems.
 Spok clinical alerting can integrate with virtually any system in the hospital, including but not limited to bed management, building automation, critical test results, fire alarms, HVAC, operator consoles, and security.
 Clinical alerting that is integrated with all of the systems that contain valuable information creates an enterprise-wide approach to the management, prioritization, and response to key events.
 Ultimately, being able to reach mobile team members within seconds of a critical alert improves overall staff productivity, workflows, and the comfort and safety of everyone in your facility.

 “False alarm” refers to an instance when monitoring equipment indicates a physiologic event, when no actual event occurs.
-Research shows that 72 to 99 percent of alarms are false.
+According to the NIH, 72 to 99 percent of alarms are false.
 Too many false alarms lead nurses to override alarms, which compromises patient safety.
 Take steps to decide which monitors are necessary for each patient and, as mentioned above, set the appropriate thresholds for that patient.